 Mix your own yogurt.
 Rather than buying sugary yogurt at the grocery store, opt for plain and add fresh fruit instead.

 Cut your sugary coffee intake in half (or more).
 If sweetened coffee drinks are your thing, ask the barista to reduce the pumps of syrup by half.
-Then do it again once your palate adjusts.
+Then do it again once your palette adjusts.

 Spice it up.
 Spices like cinnamon, cardamom, and nutmeg can be great sugar alternatives in oatmeal, coffee, and tea by tricking your palate into “thinking” you’re eating something sweet.